gortonator/bsds-6650/assignments-2019/Assignment-2.md

 ## Performance Testing
 As in assignment 1, we want to test your new server/database with our load generating client.
 Test with {32, 64, 128, 256} client threads and report the ourputs for each.

+You will probably find you get database deadlocks.
+You will need to find a way to work around these through schema changes or request retries.
+Your tests should successfully execute every request.

 ## Load Balancing
 The previous section has a bottleneck in the single server instance.
 So let's try and add capacity to our system and see what happens,